Nasal and Paranasal Tumors

 What types of nasal and paranasal tumors exist?

-Nasal congestion, bleeding, and loss of smell.
+Nasal congestion, bleeding, loss of smell, facial pain, and swelling.

 How are nasal and paranasal tumors diagnosed?